By Jonathon Van Maren

 Before the D&E, I had a lot of painkillers, but I was not sedated.
 There’s not an anesthesiologist on staff and no way to resuscitate a patient, so it just wasn’t safe to put me under.
 I could hear and feel everything.
 I remember everyone talking.
 I remember the doctor breathing really heavily, like it was hard work — which I guess it is.
 Surgery in general is more physical than people realize.
 It was quite painful — not as painful as natural labor, but painful.
 I remember one of the nurses told the social worker, in the most loving way possible, to keep me quiet because I was going to scare the other patient.
 I could hear the noise of the instruments, the metal click that forceps make.
 The drop of whatever he was dropping into the tray, which I was trying really hard not to think about.

 Afterward, they wrapped his remains in a prayer shawl and put them in a coffin to bury, and we buried him four days after we got back.

-That is the reality of late-term abortion: An abortionist sweating with the effort of crushing a nearly full-term baby’s skull and tear his body to pieces, before dropping those pieces on a tray so that a nurse can piece him back together to make sure nothing got left behind.
+That is the reality of late-term abortion: An abortionist sweating with the effort of crushing a nearly full-term baby’s skull and tearing his body to pieces, before dropping those pieces on a tray so that a nurse can piece him back together to make sure nothing got left behind.
 And then, the doctors can place their fresh kill in a coffin so that the little boy’s shattered corpse can be given the respect he was denied in life.

-This is the reality of late-term abortion.
+That is the reality of late-term abortion.